ofallonlabs/saeedmirshekari/_src/blog/common-mistakes-to-avoid-in-data-scientist-resumes.md

 ---
 layout: blog_base.njk
-title: Common Mistakes To Avoid in Data Scientist Resumes
+title: Common Mistakes in Data Scientist Resumes
 description: In the competitive realm of data science, an impeccable resume is your ticket to an entry-level position.
 This blog unveils 10 critical blunders to evade when crafting your resume.
-Learn from examples and tips to make your application shine, boosting your prospects in the dynamic data science landscape.
 meta_title: 10 Common Mistakes in Entry-Level Data Scientist Resumes
 meta_description: In the competitive realm of data science, an impeccable resume is your ticket to an entry-level position.
 This blog unveils 10 critical blunders to evade when crafting your resume.
-Learn from examples and tips to make your application shine, boosting your prospects in the dynamic data science landscape.
 author: Saeed Mirshekari
 date: 2023-08-29T16:33:33.370Z
 tags: